 In conclusion, Whole Foods Market enforces a strict animal policy to protect food safety, customer health, and accessibility.
 Only trained service dogs performing disability-related tasks are allowed inside stores under the ADA.

 Emotional support animals and pet dogs, even with documentation, do not have public access rights in grocery environments.
 Shoppers without service animals can use curbside pickup, delivery, or shop with a companion.
+Understanding these rules helps prevent confusion, protects the rights of service dog handlers, and ensures a safe, respectful shopping experience for everyone.

 No, puppies and dogs in carriers are not permitted inside Whole Foods stores unless they're service dogs.
 The carrier doesn't change the health code restrictions that prohibit non-service animals in food retail environments.
 Young puppies also typically haven't completed the extensive training required for service dog work.